 $ nano wp-config.php

-Move this wp-config.php into public to overwrite the source wp-config.php
+- Move this updated wp-config.php into the public folder to overwrite the source wp-config.php

 $ mv wp-config.php public/.